robang74/redfishos/forum/todo/recovery-image-refactoring.md

 <img src="recovery-telnet-ipaddress.png" width="605px" height="185px">

-but using an [ASCII art generator](https://www.ascii-art-generator.org/) service it would be much easier to read and no particular changes will be required (work smart, not hard).
+but using an [ASCII art generator](https://www.ascii-art-generator.org/) service, it would be much easier to read and no particular changes would be required (work smart, not hard).

 <sub>